 LNG tank ready for delivery

-The liquified natural gas (LNG) storage tank for vessel 801 is ready to be delivered to the shipyard for installation following the successful completion of tests, including inspection under the approval of Lloyd’s Register of Shipping, the Classification Society for the vessel.
+The liquefied natural gas (LNG) storage tank for vessel 801 is ready to be delivered to the shipyard for installation following the successful completion of tests, including inspection under the approval of Lloyd’s Register of Shipping, the classification society for the vessel.